AI-ready data diagnostic Two diagnostic paths: $5K-$7.5K entry, $12K-$20K flagship

 Schema drift, null patterns, sync latency, warehouse lineage, and ownership across your core systems

-Business definitions, dbt tests, transformation quality, documentation, and whether the model is safe to expose
+Marketing, ad, product, and revenue metric definitions, dbt tests, transformation quality, documentation, and whether each metric is safe to expose to AI answers

 Workflow Risk Level